27 Habits to Develop the Growth Mindset in Your Life

 23. Reflect

-I would be willing to bet that you can think of something that you are better at doing right now than you were 10 years ago.
+I would be willing to bet that you can think of something you are better at doing now than you were ten years ago.
 A hobby?
 A sport?
 Or maybe you’ve just gotten a lot better at your job.

 mindset development tools | growth mindset activities | growth mindset verbs

-No matter what mindset you think you have, you can probably think of something that you weren’t initially good at doing, but you eventually got the hang of it.
-Reflecting on the skills that you have improved throughout your life will help you recognize that you can learn and improve.
+No matter what mindset you think you have, you can probably think of something that you weren’t initially good at doing but you eventually got the hang of it.
+Reflecting on the skills you have improved throughout your life will help you recognize that you can learn and improve.

 24. Adopt a Positive Attitude

 Our brains are hardwired to think negatively.
-This means that you will innately consider the bad things that could come out of a situation before considering the good.
-So how do you overcome this basic human tendency?
+This means you will innately consider the bad things that could come out of a situation before considering the good.
+So, how do you overcome this basic human tendency?

-The good news is you can overcome your chronic negative attitude using tools and techniques to increase your ability to have a positive attitude.
-One of these tools includes practicing gratitude.
+The good news is that you can overcome your chronic negative attitude by using tools and techniques to increase your ability to have a positive attitude.
+One of these tools is practicing gratitude.

-To build a positive brain, it helps to be mindful during positive moments so you can strengthen the neurological pathways in your brain that activate when you’re happy.
+Building a positive brain helps to be mindful during positive moments so you can strengthen the neurological pathways in your brain that activate when you’re happy.

-A critical part of adopting a positive attitude is having positive experiences in the areas of your life that you want to improve and then allow those experiences to sink in.
+A critical part of adopting a positive attitude is having positive experiences in the areas of your life that you want to improve and then allowing those experiences to sink in.

-If you don’t practice reflection and gratitude for the positive moments in your life, the experiences won’t effectively become a part of your neural structure.
+If you don’t practice reflection and gratitude for the joyous moments in your life, the experiences won’t effectively become a part of your neural structure.

 25. Don’t Let Others’ Negativity Affect You